 This post contains affiliate links.
 Please read our disclosure policy.

 French Apple Tarts, or Tarte Tatin, is even easier to make that American apple pie, and just might be more delicious.
+Baking delicious French pastry doesn’t have to be difficult or daunting.
+This recipe is so easy and so delicious, your family will think you went to pastry school!

 Don’t want all the extras in a recipe post?
 We provide a skip to recipe button in the top left corner, as well as a clickable table of contents, just below, to help make this page easier to navigate.

-At Sweet C’s, I add lots of tips in all of my recipes – because I am a home cook without any formal training, and I find I am more confident making dishes when I understand why it works, and what each ingredient means to the flavor of a recipe – my goal is for even the most beginner home cook to feel empowered in the kitchen.
+At Sweet C’s, I add lots of tips in all of my recipes – because I am a home cook without any formal training, and I find I am more confident making dishes when I understand why it works, and what each ingredient means to the flavor of a recipe.
+My goal is for even the most beginner home cook to feel empowered in the kitchen.

 How to Make Easy French Apple Tarts

 - Puff Pastry – Puff pastry is a laminated dough that is made from folding butter into flour, rolled thin, folded over, and re-rolled.
 This process creates an incredibly delicious and flaky pastry crust.
-I used pre-made sheets, but if youโre adventurous try making it yourself.
+I used pre-made sheets, but if you’re adventurous try making it yourself.

 - Butter – Butter makes every pastry taste richer.
-If you use salted butter, be sure to taste careful before you add the sea salt, to make sure you donโt over-salt the caramel.ย
+If you use salted butter, be sure to taste careful before you add the sea salt, to make sure you don’t over-salt the caramel.

 - Sugar – The sugar creates a caramel sauce in this recipe which the tart apples add tartness too.
 I used regular granulated sugar.

-- Lemon Juice – Lemon juice adds fresh acidity to the caramel and is also useful for keeping the apples from browning due to oxidation when you cut them.ย
+- Lemon Juice – Lemon juice adds fresh acidity to the caramel and is also useful for keeping the apples from browning due to oxidation when you cut them.

 - Sea Salt – Salt is a great ingredient for many sweet dishes because it enhances and amplifies the natural sweetness.
 Of course, I used french sea salt, better known as fleur de sel for this recipe.